 It will become clear that wetland use needs to be regulated if they are to provide various products and to continue playing their vital roles and functions.
-It is therefore important for you to appreciate the importance of the various regulatory policies which guide the management of our wetlands so that your actions and those of other people do not destroy our wetlands.
+As a member of the community, it is important for you to appreciate the importance of the various regulatory policies which guide the management of our wetlands so that your actions and those of other people do not destroy our wetlands.